-Start your day at Luini, just minutes away from the Duomo.
+Start your 1 day Milan itinerary at Luini.
+It’s just minutes away from the Duomo.
 Luini is a Milanese institution and its panzerotti a signature dish.

 A panzerotto is a tasty half moon concoction of fried dough filled with mozzarella, tomato, ham, or eggplant.
 When you’ve indulged and are sufficiently caffeinated, head to Piazza del Duomo, the beating heart of Milan.

 The Duomo is the nickname for Milan Cathedral, a world renowned edifice and most beloved landmark in Milan.
 Built over 600 years beginning in 1368, the Duomo is Milan’s flamboyant Gothic masterpiece.

 The cathedral has 135 marble spires and 3400 statues.
 It’s made of pink hued marble mined from the Alps to the north.

 Milan’s Duomo Complex consists of five sites: (1) the cathedral itself, (2) the cathedral’s rooftop terrace; (3) the Duomo Museum; (4) the crypt; and (5) the archaeological area.